CSGO: Constrained-Softassign Gradient Optimization For Large Graph Matching: Experiment

 \subsubsection{Real-world images}

-In this set of experiments, attributed weighted graphs are constructed from a public dataset\footnote{http://www.robots.ox.ac.uk/~vgg/research/affine/}.
-Such a dataset, containing eight sets of pictures, covers five common picture transformations: viewpoint changes, scale changes, image blur, JPEG compression, and illumination.
+In this set of experiments, the attributed graphs are constructed from a public dataset\footnote{http://www.robots.ox.ac.uk/~vgg/research/affine/}.
+This data set, which contains eight sets of pictures, covers five common picture transformations: viewpoint changes, scale changes, image blur, JPEG compression, and illumination.